-Before the age of four, Sam Ponczak had escaped the Warsaw ghetto, had crossed a frozen river into then Soviet-occupied territory in Poland, and had been arrested and sent to a labor camp in Siberia, along with his mother.
+Before the age of four, Sam Ponczak and his mother had escaped the Warsaw ghetto, had crossed a frozen river into Soviet-occupied territory in Poland, and had been arrested and sent to a labor camp in Siberia.

-Sam Ponczak was born on December 14, 1937, in Warsaw, Poland.
+Samuel “Sam” Ponczak was born on December 14, 1937, in Warsaw, Poland.
 His father, Jacob, worked as a tailor and his mother, Sara, was a seamstress.
-After Nazi Germany defeated Poland, starting World War II, and partitioned the country with the Soviet Union in 1939, Jacob wanted his family to go to Soviet-occupied Poland.
+After Nazi Germany started World War II by invading Poland and partitioning the country with the Soviet Union in 1939, Jacob wanted his family to go to Soviet-occupied Poland.
 Sara, not wanting to leave her parents and brothers, stayed with Sam in German-occupied Warsaw while Jacob left to find a safer place for them to live.

-Sara and Sam lived in a Jewish neighborhood in Warsaw.
-When German officials established a ghetto there, they did not have to move.
-In November 1940, they fled the ghetto to join Jacob in Soviet-occupied Poland.
-The only way to escape across the border was by walking across the frozen Bug River alone at night.
+Sara and Sam lived in a Jewish neighborhood in Warsaw, which German officials established as a ghetto in October 1940.
+In November 1940, they fled Warsaw to join Jacob in Soviet-occupied Poland.
+The only way to escape across the border was by walking alone across the frozen Bug River at night.
 Much to Sam’s amusement, his mother kept falling on the ice while holding him in her arms.
 Fearing that his laughter would get them caught, she gave him family photographs to play with to keep him calm.

-Once inside Soviet-occupied territory, Soviet border guards arrested Sam and his mother.
+Once inside Soviet-occupied territory, Soviet border guards caught Sam and his mother.
 Though they were reunited with Jacob, Soviet authorities deported the family to a labor camp in Siberia and eventually moved them to Syktyvkar, the capital of the Komi Autonomous Republic in northern Russia.
 While there, Sam’s father and mother were assigned to make military clothing.
-After they declined the Soviet government’s offer of citizenship to Polish refugees in 1944, Soviet authorities moved them to Ukraine in preparation for eventual repatriation to Poland.
-Sam’s sister Gisele was born in Ukraine in 1945.
+In 1944, Soviet authorities moved them to Ukraine in preparation for eventual repatriation to Poland.
+Sam’s sister, Gisele, was born there in 1945.

 Sam returned to Baltimore in 1980 and continued to work in the engineering field.
 He has three children.
-Today, he is retired and volunteers at the United States Holocaust Memorial Museum.
+He volunteered at the United States Holocaust Memorial Museum.